NVIDIA/grcuda/docs/grcuda.md

-# grCUDA
+# GrCUDA

-grCUDA exposes existing GPU kernel and host functions that accept device objects as parameters to all GraalVM languages through the Truffle Interop Library. grCUDA represents device objects as flat arrays of primitive types and makes them accessible as array-like TruffleObjects to other Truffle languages.
+GrCUDA exposes existing GPU kernel and host functions that accept device objects as parameters to all GraalVM languages through the Truffle Interop Library.
+GrCUDA represents device objects as flat arrays of primitive types and makes them accessible as array-like TruffleObjects to other Truffle languages.

-grCUDA itself is an expression-oriented language.
-Most expressions in grCUDA, however, simply evaluate to function objects that can then be used in the host languages.
+GrCUDA itself is an expression-oriented language.
+Most expressions in GrCUDA, however, simply evaluate to function objects that can then be used in the host languages.

 Contents: